OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 conf = job;
 }

-// Accumulate number of points inside/outside results from hello mappers.
+// Accumulate number of points inside/outside results from the mappers.
-// @param isInside Is hello points inside?
+// @param isInside Is the points inside?
-// @param values An iterator tooa list of point counts
+// @param values An iterator to a list of point counts
 // @param output dummy, not used here.
 // @param reporter